AlanInglis/Papers/README.md

 # Papers
-Repository contains published papers relating to the vivid and bartMan packages.
+Repository contains two published papers relating to the vivid package and one published paper relating to the bartMan package.
+Additional files to run R scripts are also provided.